 Make sure that your tenancy agreements include suitable Data Protection clauses.

-The Landlord Law tenancy agreements have had a separate Data Protection section for some time but I will be reviewing them again before May.
+The Landlord Law tenancy agreements have a separate Data Protection section for this.

 Find out more

 This has far more information and guidance than I am able to give here.
-(Find out about Landlord Law membership here).
+Plus we also have articles and FAQ on data protection issues.
+Find out about Landlord Law membership here.